 Imagine that you run a B2B e-commerce store that focuses on large manufacturing companies (say, 200+ employees).
 And you embed a form on your website to capture user’s information (e.g., phone, industry, requirements, etc.).
 A CRM software could help you store and organize that information in the cloud, so you can reach out to those prospects later.

-The difference between free and paid contact management capabilities?
+The difference between free and paid contact management software?
 Most free CRM platforms limit the number of contacts you can store, so if you’re scaling, you won’t have as much flexibility here.

 2. Sales pipeline management